Big Garden Birdwatch 2018

 squirrel

-As before while Chris was taking most of the photos, I had a go at videoing.
+I also had a go at videoing.
 They are such beautiful birds to watch, but you get a real sense of their strength when you see her pulling at the mouse.
 I wouldn’t want to be at the wrong end of those claws or beak!

 All the hides featured in these last 3 blog posts were at Nature Photography’s site near Droitwich, which is only a half hour’s drive from Malvern – brilliant!
 Other hide rental sites are no doubt available, but we were very happy with our day and couldn’t have asked for better views of the birds.
 If anyone’s interested in trying something like this for themselves, here’s their website: http://www.naturephotographyhides.co.uk/ They also have hides in Scotland for red squirrel and mountain hares – very tempted for next year!!